opensearch-project/opensearch-net/docs/design/model-codegen.md

 │                                                                            │
 │  Pass 2 — Body operations (when GenerateBodyOps = true)                    │
-│    For each x-operation-group with an application/json request body:       │ │      OperationModel.Build() → RequestBodyPartial.cshtml (request partial)  │
+│    For each x-operation-group with an application/json request body:       │ │      OperationModel.Build() → RequestBodyPartial.cshtml (request body)    │
 │                             → ResponseType.cshtml      (response POCO)    │
-│      Any new enums found are emitted inline.                               │ │                                                                            │
+│      Any referenced enums not already emitted in Pass 1 are added.        │ │                                                                            │
 │  Pass 3 — Non-body operations (when GenerateNonBodyOps = true)             │
-│    For operations with no JSON body: ResponseType.cshtml only.             │ │                                                                            │
+│    GET/DELETE operations have no request body but still return typed        │ │    responses.
+Emits ResponseType.cshtml only (no request partial).         │ │                                                                            │
-│  Union rendering (UnionRenderingPolicy, Phase 5)                           │
+│  Union rendering (UnionRenderingPolicy)                                    │
 │    Each UnionModel carries a policy that selects the correct template.     │ │    WrapperKeyOneOf / FlatWrapperKey → WrapperKeyUnion.cshtml               │
 │    (future) InternalDiscriminator  → dedicated template                    │